vijaypertly/wps-wc-afr/readme.txt

 == Changelog ==

+= 1.2.1 =
+* Fixed BUG - Not showing templates, mail log due to the default table prefix.

 = 1.2 =
 * Added new text editor - As, facing multiple issues on using different versions of wordpress.